 Alternatively, applicants can submit scores from the following English language tests:

 Yes.
 The IIS will not accept or consider your application for GPISH unless you have provided an accepted certificate of English language proficiency prior to the deadline.

 The consistency of your name on all documentation is very important and it is imperative that your name is always spelled and written exactly the same on all formal documents which includes your passports, evidence of previous qualifications and Academic English Skills certificate.
 Should you have any discrepancies, you will need to provide an affidavit with your application.
 This affidavit should confirm all variations of your name are of the same person.

-Applications are submitted online via our new application portal, accessible on the GPISH main page.
+Applications are submitted online via our application portal, accessible on the GPISH page.
 You will be required to register your details and complete an online form, as well as upload the necessary documents.
-Postal applications are only accepted in very exceptional circumstances.
-Please email us to discuss options.GPISH`Programme
+Postal applications are only accepted in very exceptional circumstances; please email email@example.com to discuss options.GPISH Programme

 Yes.
 However, each programme has distinct aims.
 Therefore, you are encouraged to think very carefully before applying about how either programme would meet your academic and career goals.
 In reviewing your application(s), the respective selection committees will be looking for your ability to make a strong case for your decision to apply to a particular programme.